-Many Koreans, young and old, enjoy lingering for an hour or two over a cafe latte, especially on weekend afternoons.
-For evenings, bigger cafes usually sell bottles of beer and cake by the slice.
-Even during the holidays and the middle of summer, Korea’s cafes are as crowded as ever.
+Many Koreans both young and old enjoy lingering for an hour or two over a café latte, especially on weekend afternoons.
+In the evenings, bigger cafes in Seoul usually sell bottles of beer and cake by the slice.
+Even during the holidays and in the middle of summer, Korean cafes are as crowded as ever.
 Nobody wants to sit outside, so any place with air conditioning is filled to the brim— and so are the patrons’ cups.

 There’s a Café For Everything

-Korea’s café culture is actually so well-documented that it’s difficult to avoid hearing about before visiting.
-People come from all over to see the famous theme cafés.
-If you have an obsession, just google “café + obsession of choice” and something will pop up.
+Korean café culture is actually so well-documented that it’s difficult to avoid hearing about before visiting.
+People come from all over to see the famous theme cafés; if you have an obsession, just google “café + obsession of choice” and something will pop up.
 There are seasonal cafes, ordering windows lining the street, bakery cafes, theme cafes, and ajummas with carts selling souped-up cups of instant coffee for ₩500 ($0.45USD).
-There’s even a popular Korean online meeting place called Daum Cafes .
+There’s even a popular Korean online meeting place called Daum Cafes.
 However, these are only in Korean and largely composed of blogs & forums for K-pop artists.

-During their visit last year, even my aging parents (their description, not mine) were charmed by the sheer cuteness of the cafes, as well as the quality of the coffee.
-Korea’s café obsession goes hand-in-hand with this quality coffee obsession.
-This weekend, I’m even going to one of Korea’s biggest Coffee Festivals in Seoul, an annual event that never fails to draw a crowd.
-Yet alongside the massive popularity of origin-conscious coffees sipped on couches in cozy cafes, every morning I see empty packets of instant sludge on my co-workers’ desks.
+During their visit to my small town in 2017, even my ageing parents (their description, not mine) were charmed by the sheer cuteness of the cafes, as well as the quality of Korean coffee.
+The country’s café obsession goes hand-in-hand with their quality coffee obsession.
+Every year I lived in Korea, I even spent a weekend going into Seoul for one of Korea’s biggest Coffee Festivals, an annual event that never fails to draw a crowd.
+Yet alongside the massive popularity of origin-conscious coffees sipped on couches in cozy cafes, every morning I would see empty packets of instant sludge on my co-workers’ desks.

-It’s not just their habit of hoarding trash that gets me paying attention, either.
-It’s the fact that here they seem to manage to devote equal amounts of time to each type of coffee.
-Though there remains a legacy of tea drinking, coffee reins king.
+It’s not just their habit of hoarding trash that got me paying attention, either.
+It’s the fact that there they seem to manage to devote equal amounts of time to each type of coffee.
+Though there remains a legacy of tea drinking, coffee reins king in South Korea.
 The people demand their caffeine fix.
-But they also appreciate cheap leisure time in a cafe, where sodas and juices cost as much as a latte.
+But they also appreciate cheap leisure time in a café, where sodas and juices cost as much as a latte.
 Cell phone stores, banks, and even the dentist have hot water stations & packets of instant Maxim coffee mix.